General Licensing Info (Applies to ALL License Types)

 - Type N – For manufacturers that produce edible products or topical products using infusion processes, or other types of medical cannabis products other than extracts or concentrates, and that do not conduct extractions.

-- Type 6 – Manufacturer 1 – For extractions using mechanical methods or nonvolatile solvents.
+- Type 6 – Manufacturer Level 1 – For extractions using mechanical methods or nonvolatile solvents.
 Type 6 licenses may also conduct operations in accordance with licenses Type N and Type P.

-- Typer 7 – Manufacturer 2 – For extractions using volatile solvents or mechanical methods on the licensed premises provided that the extraction process is noted on the application form and the relevant info is provided to the Department.
+- Typer 7 – Manufacturer Level 2 – For extractions using volatile solvents or mechanical methods on the licensed premises provided that the extraction process is noted on the application form and the relevant info is provided to the Department.
 Type 7 licenses may also conduct operations in accordance with licenses Type N, Type P, and Type 6.

 Application Fees Associated with California’s Cannabis Manufacturing Licenses